aiashow2015/aiashow2015/docs/machine-setup.md

 This document will walk you through the steps to set up your machine for L3D cube development with the aiashow2015 demos.
-You will need to do these steps once per machine on which you wish to build the aiashow2015 code.
+You will need to do these steps once per machine.

 The steps are:

 1. (Optional) Upgrade to Yosemite.
 (You only need to do this if you want to run the cube simulator.)
 2. Install XCode.
 3. Install Homebrew (Semi-optional.
-If you have another package manager installed, you can use that as long as it has all of the packages that we need.
-We will assume that you are using Homebrew in the rest of the documentation.)
+See below.)
 4. Install the dependencies using Homebrew.